 A reimplementation of all the views with new code, and new simplified user interfaces with AJAX functionality, so that information is refreshed on the go and advanced functionality is exposed only when requested by the user.

-New views for new types of accounting, fusing old views into unificated views and new reports that will be organized differently.
+New views for new types of accounting, fusing old views into merged views and new reports that will be organized differently.

-Reimplementing the model supporting ORM and new types of accounting.
+Re-implementing the model supporting ORM and new types of accounting.

-A new graphing system that will allow interaction to expose further details or zoom certain parts and also support geographically-backed graphs.
+A new graphic system that will allow interaction to expose further details or zoom certain parts and also support geographically-backed graphs.

 A complete client code rewrite to support new client technologies like HTML5, Dojo and Bootstrap, responsive layouts that change depending of the device and new templates and look.

 This document describes the design of the new Accounting Portal, an activity included in the workplan of the task JRA1.3.
-In Section 2, we detail the architecture of the new portal, including the modules that will be implemented, and considerations that affect the high level design.
+In Section 2, we detail the architecture of the new portal, including the modules that will be implemented, and considerations that affect the high-level design.

 In Section 3, different processes for requirement gathering, building releases and validation are presented.

-In Section 4, the document shows outcome of the review of the roadmap to implement these changes and the requirements that should be addressed in each phase.
+In Section 4, the document shows the defined roadmap to implement these changes and the requirements that should be addressed in each phase.

 Finally, the low-level design and technological consideration are depicted in Section 5.
 A review of the technologies that will be used in the portal development are also included.